Peer Institutions

 Carnegie Peer Institutions

-Based on the previously described selection system and input from WMU senior leadership, the following 15 institutions were chosen as those that most resemble Western Michigan University.
+Based on the previously described selection system and input from WMU senior leadership, the following 15 institutions were chosen in 2018 based on Carnegie's 2018 classification criteria as those that most resembled Western Michigan University.